-- (1) On April 28, 2021, the Board of Directors authorized the purchase of an additional \$90 billion of the Company's common stock under the Program.
-As of March 26, 2022, total utilization under the April 2021 authorization was \$72.4 billion.
-On April 28, 2022, the Company announced the Board of Directors increased the Program authorization by \$90 billion.
+(1) On April 28, 2022, the Board of Directors authorized the purchase of an additional \$90 billion of the Company's common stock under the Program.
+As of June 25, 2022, total utilization under the April 2022 authorization was \$4.1 billion.
+During the third quarter of 2022, the Company also utilized the final \$17.6 billion under the \$90 billion Program authorization approved in April 2021.
 The Program does not obligate the Company to acquire a minimum amount of shares.
-Under the Program, shares may be repurchased in privately negotiated and/or open market transactions, including under plans complying with Rule 10b5-1 under the Exchange Act. - (2) In November 2021, the Company entered into accelerated share repurchase agreements ("ASRs") to purchase up to a total of \$6.0 billion of the Company's common stock.
-In January 2022, the purchase periods for these ASRs ended and an additional 5 million shares were delivered and retired.
-In total, 35 million shares were delivered under these ASRs at an average repurchase price of \$170.01 per share.
+Under the Program, shares may be repurchased in privately negotiated and/or open market transactions, including under plans complying with Rule 10b5-1 under the Exchange Act.